pavlomarii/Github_repos_by_login/README.md

 Travis and Coveralls are integrated into the project.

-App are available on https://test-github-repos.herokuapp.com/
+The application is available on the link: https://test-github-repos.herokuapp.com/

-In order to install the project on local machine, you need:
+In order to install the project on the local machine, you need:

 1. Clone the repository.
 2. Install Python and pip.